bythewhy/allah-bot/README.md

 # allah-bot
-AllahBot - Discord bot with fun teams and moderation teams for 'Kanto Squad'
+AllahBot - Discord bot with fun and moderation functions for 'Kanto Squad'